The best places to visit in January

-By January, ski season in the Austrian Alps is in full swing and, as a consequence of its higher altitude, one of the best resorts in the country for guaranteed snow is St Anton.
-With 340km of pistes and almost as much off-piste skiing, there is a ski run to be found for skiers and snowboarders of any ability.
+By January, ski season in the Austrian Alps is in full swing.
+As a consequence of its higher altitude, one of the best resorts in the country for guaranteed snow is St Anton.
+With 340km of pistes and almost as much off-piste skiing, there are ski runs for skiers and snowboarders of any ability.
 The town is easy to reach by both road and rail, and as a result there are more than enough customers to keep the many hotels, chalets and restaurants in business.
-But where St Anton truly stands out is in its infamous après ski, with MooserWirt and the Krazy Kanguruh topping the list of bars skiers reminisce about most fondly when they get home.
+But where St Anton truly stands out is in its infamous après ski.
+MooserWirt and the Krazy Kanguruh top the list of bars skiers reminisce about most fondly when they get home.

 January is peak season for many tropical beach destinations and the Caribbean is no exception.
-Hurricane season is long forgotten and days are hot and dry, offering welcome respite from the colder weather that blights the home towns of many of the region’s North American and European visitors.
+Hurricane season is long forgotten.
+Days are hot and dry, offering welcome respite from the colder weather that blights the home towns of many of the region’s North American and European visitors.
 Why not try the Mexican state of Quintana Roo?
 Together with having some of the best beaches in the Caribbean, it offers a whole host of Mayan ruins to explore, as well as a plethora of inland cenotes in which you can swim.
-Base yourself in laid back Tulum or pretty, pedestrianised Playa del Carmen; both offer a good mix of accommodation and dining options.
+Base yourself in laid back Tulum or pretty, pedestrianised Playa del Carmen.
+Both offer a good mix of accommodation and dining options.

-While this iconic South African city’s famous Table Mountain can be shrouded in cloud throughout the southern hemisphere winter, in January the temperatures rise and the sun shines, lifting the fog and revealing what’s surely one of the world’s greatest panoramas.
+This iconic South African city’s famous Table Mountain can be shrouded in cloud throughout the southern hemisphere winter.
+In January, however, the temperatures rise and the sun shines, lifting the fog and revealing what’s surely one of the world’s greatest panoramas.
 Down below, the city’s many excellent beaches are packed with locals and visitors alike.
-Camps Bay with its scenic backdrop of the Twelve Apostles rocks is one of the prettiest, its sandstone cliffs forming the perfect accompaniment to the massive granite boulders that litter the sandy beach.
-Further along the coast you’ll find an attractive beach at Llandudno and at Hout Bay, boat trips to see the colony of cape fur seals on Seal Island.
+Camps Bay with its scenic backdrop of the Twelve Apostles rocks is one of the prettiest.
+Its sandstone cliffs form the perfect accompaniment to the massive granite boulders that litter the sandy beach.
+Further along the coast you’ll find an attractive beach at Llandudno.
+At Hout Bay, boat trips to see the colony of cape fur seals on Seal Island are a must.
 It’s also a good time of year to drive the dramatic, cliff-hugging Chapman’s Peak Drive, when the risk of road closures due to rock falls and inclement weather is minimal.